You can listen to the podcast and read the show notes here

-Michael Smith: Yeah, maybe you could say “It’s not your father’s ColdFusion” as they used to say about a certain automobile.
+Michaela Light: Yeah, maybe you could say “It's not your father's ColdFusion” as they used to say about a certain automobile.

 Gavin Pickin: Exactly.
 It's different.
 We've caught up on all the things that everyone hated in 2012.
 I wonder how many of those people that left three, four years ago.
 They left ColdFusion to go to other languages, might have stuck around if they realized what we had coming.
 If we had CommandBox, if we had package management, we had all these built tools and everything.
 We had docker containerization and all that.
 Maybe they wouldn't have moved on.

-Michael Smith: Hard to say, but as long as people are excited about ColdFusion and new people are coming in and using it, I think ColdFusion will stay alive.
+Michaela Light: Hard to say, but as long as people are excited about ColdFusion and new people are coming in and using it, I think ColdFusion will stay alive.

 Gavin Pickin: Yup.
 I think so too.
 At our user groups, I've basically been showing them CommandBox and stuff and not telling them what language it's built in and they don't know.
 They can't tell.
 Until you tell them that it's ColdFusion most people think it's awesome what you're doing.
 So it's the stigma.
 There's a lot of things that we can do to make ColdFusion better and at Ortus that's one of our big things to.
 We're committed to ColdFusion.
 We're not leaving.
 So that's one of our things that we discuss after is what we do to make ColdFusion and the community better.

-Michael Smith: Well let me ask you a question like that.
+Michaela Light: Well let me ask you a question like that.
 What would it take to make ColdFusion more alive this year?

 Gavin Pickin: This year?
 That's tough.
 Obviously-

-Michael Smith: That’s why I put this year on it.
+Michaela Light: That's why I put this year on it.
 ‘Cause if I just said, “What would it take to make ColdFusion better?”
-You might say, “Well, in 2030 it’ll be doing this cool stuff.”
+You might say, “Well, in 2030 it'll be doing this cool stuff.”